diegorojasucv/argentine-exchange-rates-elt/README.md

 ### Tests
 - **Data Quality Tests**: Built-in dbt tests like `not_null`, `unique`, and `recency` were integrated to ensure the integrity and freshness of the data.
 - **Unit Tests**: Custom tests were created to validate the correctness of key transformations, including date calculations, window functions, and conditional logic (`CASE WHEN` statements).
 These tests ensure that all business logic is accurately reflected in the data pipeline.
+- **Python Function Tests**: Python unit tests were implemented in the `test` folder to verify the consistency and accuracy of individual functions within the project.

+## Documentation

+TBD